Our Mission Statement, Goals and Publications

 Annual North American Meetings

-The FIFTY-EIGHTH annual meeting will be held on Saturday, October 16, 2021 in
+The Sixty-First annual meeting will be held on October 5, 2024 in Philadelphia.

-on the third Saturday of each October in a three-year rotation
+on the second Saturday of each October in a three-year rotation

 between Philadelphia, New York City and Washington, D. C.